Golden Gate Park: Wild animals

 In 2013, San Francisco photographer David Cruz shot pictures of coyote pups in Golden Gate Park.
 It is estimated that over 100 coyotes live in San Francisco, and there have been more sightings in Golden Gate Park than any other spot in the city.
 Coyotes have proven adaptive in the city, as they live primarily in open prairies and deserts.
 Mountain lions occasionally roam the park.
-The first colony of great blue herons to nest in San Francisco was discovered at Stow Lake in Golden Gate Park in 1993 by Nancy DeStefani and has been continuously returning to the park during the breeding season since then.
+The first colony of great blue herons to nest in San Francisco was discovered at Blue Heron Lake in Golden Gate Park in 1993 by Nancy DeStefani and has been continuously returning to the park during the breeding season since then.
 The heronry features in Heron Island (1998), a short documentary directed by filmmaker Judy Irving.

 Dedicated areas and memorials

 National AIDS Memorial Grove

-In the decades following the first reports of AIDS in the United States in 1981, Americans were overwhelmed with the devastation of the AIDS epidemic.
-In 1988 a few San Francisco residents belonging to communities hit hard by the AIDS epidemic envisioned a place of remembrance for those who had died to AIDS.
+In the decades following the first reports of AIDS in the United States in 1981, some Americans were overwhelmed with the devastation of the AIDS epidemic.
+In 1988 a few San Franciscans belonging to communities hit hard by the AIDS epidemic envisioned a place of remembrance for those who had died from AIDS.
 They imagined a serene AIDS memorial where people could go to heal.
 Renovation for the National Aids Memorial Grove began in September 1991 and continues today as communities are constantly working to improve it.
 Located at 856 Stanyan Street, in the eastern portion of Golden Gate Park, the Grove stretches across seven acres of land.
 In 1996, due to Nancy Pelosi's efforts, the "National AIDS Memorial Grove Act" was passed by Congress and the President of the United States, Bill Clinton, which officially made those seven acres of Golden Gate Park the first AIDS memorial in the United States.
 Then in 1999, it earned the Rudy Bruner Silver Medal Award for excellence in the urban environment.

 Due to its serene environment of redwoods, maples, ferns, benches, logs, and boulders, this memorial remains a place where people go to grieve, hope, heal, and remember.
 Located at the Dogwood Crescent the Circle of Friends is the heart of the grove.
 The Circle of Friends has over 1,500 names inscribed on its flagstone ground which represent lives lost to AIDS.
 If one wishes to inscribe a name into the Circle of Friends they must donate $1,000 to the memorial and the name will be inscribed before the Worlds AIDS day commemoration on December 1.
-Funded privately and tended by over 500 of volunteers, The National AIDS Memorial Grove remains an important sanctuary for remembrance.
+Funded privately and tended by over 500 of volunteers, The National AIDS Memorial Grove remains a sanctuary for remembrance.

 On November 30 an annual Light in the Grove fundraising gala is held in the Grove.
 This event, held on the eve of Worlds Aids Day, sells out each year and was voted "Best Bay Area LGBT Fundraiser" by Bay Area Reporter readers in 2015.